SyzygyTeam/LastFate/README.md

 - 2001: Uma Odisseia no Espaço
 - Dark Star (Universo de League of Legends)

-“Pixel Art”
+“Pixel Art Style”
 - Dead Cells
 - Undertale
 - Soul Knight
-- Legends of Zelda: a link to the past
+- The Legend of Zelda: A Link to the Past
 - Stardew Valley
 - Hyper Light Drifter
 - Celeste